Oxsomi/core3/docs/types.md

     - Secret key is a `U32[4]` for AES128GCM and `U32[8]` for AES256GCM.
     - Secret key, iv and tag are required to be valid pointers.
 Key will be filled if GenerateKey is true, iv will be filled if GenerateIv is true.
 Tag will be filled as a checksum and as mentioned before, the tag can't be reduced too many bytes (otherwise it'll be easy to generate collisions).
     - There's a limit enforced for 4Gi - 3 AES blocks (16 bytes each or about 63 GiB).
 This is to ensure the IV doesn't run out of options, which would cause degradation of the encryption quality.
 As a fix, multiple keys can be generated for different regions of the file and decrypted separately.
 Very important: All different regions need their tag and iv to be authenticated one more time, otherwise a region could be replaced by an attacker.
+    - When using encryption + compression, it has to be carefully assessed if the end-user can reveal anything sensitive that isn't meant to be revealed.
+A good example is secret header info that the client could intercept with HTTPS (BREACH or CRIME exploits).
+If the attacker doesn't control the input, then compression + encryption is ok.
   - Error **decrypt**(Buffer additionalData, EBufferEncryptionType, const U32 *key, I32x4 tag, I32x4 iv)
     - The iv, key and tag should be passed to match the ones from the encrypt function.
     - The key is the same size as mentioned in 'encrypt' and the best practices from it still apply too.